aryan-25/l95/README.md

             2. Stanford's Stanza constituency parser
             3. Berkeley's constituency parser
             4. Berkeley's Neural constituency parser (Benepar)
+            - The head `TOP`/`ROOT` nodes are removed from the generated constituency trees to match the format of the gold standard trees.
     - `dependency/`
         - `parser.py`
             - This file contains Python objects to load and parse a set of sentences from: